brandonzstride/kocaml-cubing/README.md

 IMPORTANT: This project is a work in progress.
 It is far from complete at the moment.
 Please do not expect it to do anything meaningful for the time being.

 TODO:
-* Fix coordinate behavior under moves.
+* Fix reflection symmetry's behavior on corner orientation.
 * Verify symmetry coordinates are consistent.
 * Implement A*.
 * Implement pruning tables.